jamesplease/contained-periodic-values.js/README.md

 connect.
 An example of a discrete periodic function is the function of "Wednesdays" on a calendar.
 Wednesdays are discrete values along a timeline, and they repeat every 7 days.

+### What might I use this library for?

+Continuing the example from above, this library could be used to determine the number of Wednesdays between two days.
+You could extend this to find the number of work days or week days between two days.

 ### Terminology

 The members of a periodic function's output are the "values."
 A single member is a "value."

-The interval that the function repeats along is the "period."
+The distance that the function repeats itself along is the "period."

-A "point" is any value in the domain of the function.
+An interval is defined by a "start" and "end".

 ### API

 ##### `containedPeriodicValues(start, end, value, period)`

-Find the

-Find the nearest value to `point`.
-Supply a `value` from the codomain of the function, and its `period`.
+Find the number of values contained with the "start" and "end."
+This method is inclusive, meaning that values on the endpoints are included.